SHAN ZU GYO

 couteau de cuisine shan zu haute qualité

-Master Chef edition
+Master Chef Edition

 Ergonomic shape of the miter for a natural and flexible grip.